syedirsad/NEWNPGWEB/README.md

 # NEET Physics Gujarati - Learning Portal

-This is an interactive learning portal for NEET Physics preparation, offering quizzes, important questions, and study materials in both English and Gujarati.

-This project has been set up with a professional build process using Vite for a fast, reliable, and scalable development experience.
+This project is an interactive learning portal for NEET Physics preparation.
+It's built with React, TypeScript, and Vite for a fast, reliable, and scalable development experience.

 ## Getting Started